 PGA of America splits with COO after assault arrest

-Former PGA of America COO Darrell Crall speaks during a media event unveiling the PGA of America's new golf courses in Frisco, TX in 2019.
+Darrell Crall speaks during a media event at the unveiling of the PGA of America's new golf courses in Frisco, Texas, in 2019.

 The PGA of America’s chief operating officer, Darrell Crall, will be leaving the organization following his arrest last month for an alleged assault on his girlfriend.
 According to an announcement from the PGA of America on Tuesday, the decision was mutual.